chaos-mesh/website/versioned_docs/version-2.0.7/simulate-pod-chaos-on-kubernetes.md

 ## Usage restrictions

-Chaos Mesh could inject PodChaos into any Pod, no matter whether it is bound to Deployment, StatefulSet, DaemonSet, or other controllers.
-But there might be different expected situations when you inject PodChaos into an independent Pod.
-For example, when we inject "pod-kill" chaos into an independent Pod, there is no way to guarantee the application would recover from the failure.
+Chaos Mesh can inject PodChaos into any Pod, no matter whether the Pod is bound to Deployment, StatefulSet, DaemonSet, or other controllers.
+However, when you inject PodChaos into an independent Pod, some different situations might occur.
+For example, when you inject "pod-kill" chaos into an independent Pod, Chaos Mesh cannot guarantee that the application recovers from its failure.

 ## Notes